silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

 // ];
 ```

-## Iterating over a large list {#chunk}
+## Iterating over a large list {#chunkedFetch}

 When iterating over a DataList, all DataObjects in the list will be loaded in memory.
 This can consume a lot of memory when working with a large data set.

-To limit the number of DataObjects loaded in memory, you can use the `chunk()` method on your DataList.
-In most cases, you can iterate over the results of `chunk()` the same way you would iterate over your DataList.
-Internally, `chunk()` will split your DataList query into smaller queries and keep running through them until it runs out of results.
+To limit the number of DataObjects loaded in memory, you can use the `chunkedFetch()` method on your DataList.
+In most cases, you can iterate over the results of `chunkedFetch()` the same way you would iterate over your DataList.
+Internally, `chunkedFetch()` will split your DataList query into smaller queries and keep running through them until it runs out of results.

 ```php
 $members = Member::get();